 One year was really tough for me because I had a relative be not so nice to me and the mean words said on the phone call resonated with me all day making me so sad.
 I could not shake off what had happened for the rest of the day and I just remember that it made me not want to celebrate the day anymore.

-I am not saying it was all always doom and gloom.
-One thing I always knew when the children were younger is that they did care so much about me and always made it a point to prepare a special note and make breakfast for me.
-They have always genuinely made it a point to try and cook breakfast for me and wanted to make pancakes or waffles even when Davide and Siena were only 3 and 5.
-I used to often pitch in and help a little.
+I always knew when the children were younger that they cared so much about me.
+They always made it a point to prepare a special note and make breakfast for me.
+Davide and Siena were only 3 and 5 at the time when they started planning on their own to make breakfast for me.
+I used to still pitch in and help a little.

-This year though was different because I think it was the first time that a week in advance it was them who reminded me that the day was just around the corner, and they were often talking amongst themselves trying to make preparations and thinking of their own little way to come up with something super special.
+This year was different because it was the first time that a week in advance the kids thoughts of Mother’s Day first.
+They reminded me that the day was just around the corner.
+They spent the upcoming days often talking amongst themselves, trying to make preparations, and thinking up their own little way to come up with something super special.

-They were the ones who came up to me and asked me if I would like pancakes or waffles, and what my favorite flowers were.
-The Friday before, while at the store, Siena and Dorian snuck two Mother’s Day cards into my grocery cart while I was talking to a friend, without me even noticing until we arrived at check out.
+They came up to me and asked me if I would like pancakes or waffles a few days before, and what my favorite flowers were.
+The Friday before, while at the store, Siena and Dorian snuck two Mother’s Day cards into my grocery cart while I was talking to a friend.
+I didn’t even notice the cards until we arrived at check out.
 Davide placed my favorite chips in the cart as well.

 The night before Sunday we had just arrived from a trip and they kept asking me questions about Mother’s Day.

-David helped them make it since he knew I loved German Pancakes which are also super simple to make.
+David helped them make it since he knew I love German Pancakes, which are also super simple to make.
 While they were cooking I got dressed and ready for the day.

 So I got my wish of a clean home, we all had an early start in the day, and then an awesome day spent together.
-Because the day was so great I stepped into the kitchen and made this dessert that I adapted from Williams Sonoma.
+The day was so great, I stepped into the kitchen and made this dessert that I adapted from Williams Sonoma.

 Adapted from here.